 - Pauses during presentation help you control your speech rate

 Keep in mind that the average reading speed is 200-400 words per minute, but the speech rate in terms of public speaking, only 90-120 words per minute.
 What’s in this information for you?

 If you speak too fast, it may be difficult to understand the structure of your speech, or what’s important and what’s not, for that matter.
 However, if you speak too slowly, it will simply be annoying.

 - Pauses help avoid filler words and voiced sounds

 Indeed, the same familiar voiced sounds we all know – oh…, erm…, hm….
-So, practise being quiet during pauses.
+So, practice being quiet during pauses.
 This gives the audience an opportunity to better understand your story and also gives you an opportunity to catch your breath.

 There are things that you may not be able to express using mere words.
 Sometimes, making a pause instead of saying something out loud is much more effective than words.
 In addition, it also gives you an opportunity to engage the audience who, thinking about it, will understand what you left unsaid anyway.

 - Pauses give you an opportunity to catch your breath